allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3\) To remove a person from a shift, select the person, drag them off the shift and back to the left grid.

-B. For Crew Template: Double-click on the Crew Templates folder to reveal the contents .
+2. For Crew Template: Double-click on the Crew Templates folder to reveal the contents .

 1\) Select a Crew Template .